Enplug/dashboard-sdk/README.md

 ## Debug

-Set `enplug.debug` to true for the SDK to log most actions to debug.
+Set `enplug.debug = true;` for the SDK to log most actions to debug.
 You'll see messages like:
 ```
 [Enplug SDK] Calling method: [MethodCall object]
 ```